31 Things You Haven’t Cleaned in a Long Time (If Ever!)

 Aerators are found on almost every kitchen and bath faucet, and if water flow slows or becomes uneven, clogs inside the aerator are usually the cause.
 Try out these clever cleaning hacks from professional house cleaners.

 Built-up spills and remnants of old food and liquids inside ovens can cause smoke and smell issues.
 It’s important to clean up big spills as they happen, and make it a habit to put your oven through its cleaning cycle regularly.
 But when you’re really trying to make your oven shine, you might need to go further.
-This is how often you should be cleaning everything in your house.

 Bath fan grill